 I was about 7 or 8 years old.
 Looking at the grey clamshell building, I thought—and this is hilarious to share—that the Kingdome was an airport.
 I thought this because the roof of the Kingdome seemed to me like a place where people's luggage would slide down to airport travelers.

 I didn’t know at the time that The Kingdome would become my favorite place to visit and enjoy in the coming twenty-plus years.
-Yes, I was there to see Edgar’s “Double,” which scored Ken Griffey Junior.
-That memory rivals the very first time I visited the “second home” of my youth.
+Yes, I was there to see Edgar’s “Double,” which scored Ken Griffey Jr. That memory rivals the very first time I visited the “second home” of my youth.

 Credit:: MOHAI